In the past few months I’ve had to prepare for and adhere to a low-iodine diet as part of preparations for radio-iodine treatment (radiotherapy).

 1. Pre-heat the oven to 170c fan and line two baking sheets with baking paper.

 3. Add the rest of the ingredients and mix until combined.
-The mixture is quite stiff, but you might need to add an extra tblsp of honey if it won’t come together.
+The mixture is quite stiff, but you might need to add an extra tblsp of syrup if it won’t come together.
 Or add a tblsp vegetable oil instead.

 4. Using a dessert spoon, scoop out the mixture and put dollops on the baking sheet.
 Press down the dollop a little.
 The mixture doesn’t spread loads, so you’ll roughly know the size of the cookie from the dollop you make, so you can adjust to suit.